blaenk/site/input/notes/algorithms.markdown

 A _spanning tree_ of a connected graph is a subgraph that contains all of the vertices as a single tree.
 A _spanning forest_ of a graph is the union of all spanning trees of its connected components.

 A graph's _density_ is its proportion of possible paris of vertices that are connected.
-A _sparse_ graph has relatively few of the possible edges present, compared to a _dense_ one.
+A _sparse_ graph has relatively few of the possible edges present compared to a _dense_ one.

+As a rule of thumb, a graph is considered sparse if it has an edge count closer to the number of its vertices $O(N)$ and it's considered dense if it has an edge count closer to the number of vertices squared $O(N^2)$.

 A _bipartite graph_ is one whose vertices can be divided into two sets such that all edges connect a vertex in one set with a vertex in the other.

+Oftentimes, the number of nodes/vertices is represented by $N$ and the number of edges is represented by $M$.

 **Answers**: